 Common Wedding Functions in India

-The Mehndi ceremony, celebrated in so many Mehndi songs in Bollywood, is one of the most well known and loved pre-wedding ceremonies of the country!
+The first of the wedding functions, the Mehndi ceremony, celebrated in so many Mehndi songs in Bollywood, is one of the most well known and loved pre-wedding ceremonies of the country!
 Traditionally part of the Solah Shringhaar (the 16 adornments for a married woman), Mehndi is also a near permanent fixture in Sikh weddings and are quite popular with would be brides from other religions too.
 Who can resist adorning their hands with gorgeous, often stunningly detailed bridal henna designs, after all?

 Regional variations for Mehndi include common Rajasthani Mehndi, Arabic Mehndi designs which can adorn both hands and feet.
-Modern interpretations include personalised mehndi, minimal mehndi and even reverse Mehndi designs.
+Modern interpretations of this wedding functions include personalised mehndi, minimal mehndi and even reverse Mehndi designs.
 Specific designs for fingers, palms and feet and arms are also in high demand.

 In some parts of Rajasthan, even the grooms wear Mehndi designs on their hands as part of the wedding process.
 Unsurprisingly, groom mehndi has become a new trend as we all know even men want to look their best for their marriage!